mercy-gh/Phase4-Project2/README.md

 # 6. Recommendations
 The recommendations are as follows:
-1. Modeling with KNN is much better or a good model for comparison.
+1. Modeling with SVD is much better when using recommendation system.

 2. Other models should be tried to compare performances.

 3. When using KNN, consider the resources to use especially when fine-tuning the model.

+4. SVD model is recommended as it is generally better at capturing latent patterns in user-item interactions, leading to better predictions.